 finding solitude in Naked Island

 And hides itself in clouds of gray

-she sells sea shells by the sea shore. and oh the invisible shorts.
+she sells sea shells by the sea shore. and oh the tan lines of invisible shorts.

 What else to see in Siargao?
 And the risk of being stranded in the island, find out on my next post!